- £746 per week

 Entrance: Into hallway.

 Kitchen: Fridge, freezer, gas hob, electric oven and grill, washing machine, microwave.

-Lounge/Dining Room: TV with Freeview and DVD player, a fireplace with stone and brick chimneypiece and open fire, table and chairs.
+Lounge/Dining Room: TV with Freeview and DVD player, table and chairs.

 Bedroom: Double bed, wardrobe, dressing table, TV.